£ Skip to content

 5. Using Aloe Vera Lotion

-Aloe vera is a natural skin moisturizer which can offer both irritation relief and moisturisation.
+Aloe vera is a natural skin moisturiser which can offer both irritation relief and moisturisation.
 Applying lotion just as your strap begins to cause irritation is the best time, keeping a travel size lotion in your bag is the best way to achieve this on-the-go.

 Aloe vera will not only moisturise but alleviate any pain caused by irritation, as well as doubling up as an effective after-sun lotion in the summer months.

-For more tips and tricks click here.
+For more tricks and tips click here.

 And to browse our extensive range of quality watches traps, click here.